Statistical Inference for Model Parameters in Stochastic Gradient Descent: Numerical Simulations

 \section{Numerical Simulations}

 In this section, we investigate the empirical performance of the plug-in estimator and batch-means estimator of the asymptotic covariance matrix.

-For our simulation study, denoting by ($a_n,b_n$) the $n$-th sample and $x^*$ the true parameter of the model, we consider linear and logistic models, where $d$-dimensional $\{a_n\}$ are fixed \emph{i.i.d.} realizations from $\cN(0,\Sigma)$.
-In both models, we specify three different covariance matrices: \begin{itemize} \itemsep{2pt} \item Identity:\qquad $\Sigma=I_d$; \item Toeplitz:\qquad $\Sigma_{i,j}=0.5^{|i-j|}$; \item Equi Corr: \quad $\Sigma_{i,j}=0.2$ for all $i\neq j$,\quad $\Sigma_{i,i}=1$ for all $i$. \end{itemize} The noise $\varepsilon_n$ in linear regression (see \eqref{eq:linear_model}) is set to \emph{i.i.d.} $N(0,\sigma^2)$ with $\sigma=1$.
-The parameter $\alpha$ in the step size is chosen to be $0.5$.
-All the reported results are obtained by taking average of $N_{\mathrm{sim}}=1000$ independent runs.
+We consider both linear and logistic regression models, where $\{a_i,b_i\}$ are \emph{i.i.d.} samples with $a_i \sim \cN(0, \Sigma)$ and $x^*$ is the true parameter vector of the model.
+For both models, we consider three different structures of the $d \times d$ covariance matric $\Sigma$: \begin{itemize} \itemsep{2pt} \item Identity:\qquad $\Sigma=I_d$; \item Toeplitz:\qquad $\Sigma_{i,j}=r^{|i-j|}$; \item Equi Corr: \quad $\Sigma_{i,j}=r$ for all $i\neq j$,\quad $\Sigma_{i,i}=1$ for all $i$. \end{itemize} We report $r=0.5$ for Toeplitz and $r=0.2$ for equicorrelation (Equi Corr) covariance matrices in the main paper.
+The experimental results on other settings of $r$ are relegated to Appendix \ref{sec:sim_supp} due to space limitations.
+The noise $\varepsilon_n$ in linear regression is set to \emph{i.i.d.} $N(0,\sigma^2)$ with $\sigma=1$.
+The parameter $\alpha$ in the step size is chosen to be $0.501$ (slightly larger than 0.5).
+All the reported results are obtained by taking the average of $500$ independent runs.
 We consider the finite sample behavior of the plug-in estimator and the batch-means estimator for the inference of each individual regression coefficient $x_j$, $j\in\{1,2,\dots,d\}$.